 I’m not cooking tonight.
 In fact, I want to be taken out to eat.
-The boyfriend irritated me and now I feel like the sour cream that’s scooped out of really good soup.

-Out of curiosity to know his reaction, I prepared picadillo and black beans for lunch, on a whim.
+I prepared picadillo and black beans for lunch, on a whim.
 Having saved myself the hunger pains of waiting an hour, I did the sacrilegious thing and used canned beans.
 I discovered this little trick about 2 5 years ago (doctoring up canned anything in a serious way).
 Sadly, I put my mother on to it and now she cheats every now and then.
 So anyway, I wasn’t intentionally timing my process, but when it was all said and chopped, I had managed to make picadillo, black beans and rice in 30 minutes!
 Whoa there Nelly!
-I would have been more excited had I fried some plaintains, but the single sofrito for both the beans and ‘dillo allowed it to be record time for me.
+I would have been more excited had I fried some plantains, but the single sofrito for both the beans and ‘dillo allowed it to be record time for me.
 I was pleased with the outcome for the most part.
 The picadillo was great, even though I reverted to beef chuck.
 Beef is greasier than turkey.
 I had made the switch to turkey about 3 years ago and somehow while at the grocery store on New Year’s Eve, I picked up beef–the leanest-but still beef.
 I put olives in my picadillo along with raisins, which always adds a great contrast to the savory power.